What is it?

 Many of the possible complications of Prader-Willi syndrome result from obesity.
 In addition to having constant hunger, people with the disorder have low muscle mass, which requires lower than average calorie needs.
 This combination of factors makes a person prone to obesity and the medical problems related to obesity.
 These possible complications include:

-Other complications arise from hypogonadism, a condition in which your sex organs don't secrete sufficient amounts of the sex hormones testosterone (males) and estrogen and progesterone (females).
+Other complications arise from hypogonadism, a condition in which your sex organs don't secrete sufficient amounts of the sex hormones testosterone (males) and oestrogen and progesterone (females).
 These may include:

 Eating large amounts of food quickly, called binge eating, can cause your child's stomach to become abnormally distended (gastric dilatation).
 Binge eating can also cause choking and any of the other complications associated with obesity.